Chair of the RCN Health Practitioners Committee Lindsay Cardwell says it’s time for assistant practitioners to be regulated

 I’ve just completed my degree in health and social care management.
 I joined the third year as a top-up flexible student so I could continue to work full time.
 It was hard work but I enjoyed it.

 Lindsay Cardwell works in a busy district nursing team with North Somerset Community Partnership and she’s been an AP for six years.
-Lindsay also represents members from the South West Region on the RCN Health Practitioners Committee.
+Lindsay also represents members from the South West Region on the RCN UK Nursing Support Workers Committee.